Aur316/MyFramework/README.md

 ✅ Supports multiple databases (MongoDB now, Firestore soon).

 🚀 This framework provides a modern and scalable foundation for a fullstack application!

+Configuration Guide

+---

+To configure the framework, follow these steps:

+1. Using the Framework with a Server

+Set NEXT_PUBLIC_DATA_SOURCE=server in your .env file.
+You can choose which database to use by configuring it in backend/route/routes.
+Currently, this setup is very basic.
+On line 6, you can specify whether to use the MongoDB Controller or the Firebase Controller.

+2. Using the Framework with Next.js API Routes

+Set NEXT_PUBLIC_DATA_SOURCE=api in your .env file.
+Configure the database settings in frontend/config/apiConfig.ts.
+On line 13, you will find the baseURL, which determines the API connection.
+Use the NEXT_PUBLIC_DATABASE environment variable to switch between MongoDB and Firebase.
+Set NEXT_PUBLIC_DATABASE=firebase or NEXT_PUBLIC_DATABASE=mongo, and the app will automatically use the corresponding database.